MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/register-your-application.md

+---
+title: Registering your application with the Microsoft identity platform for developers
+---

 # Registering your application with the Microsoft identity platform for developers

 Before using MSAL.NET you will have to [register your applications](/azure/active-directory/develop/quickstart-register-app) with the Microsoft Identity platform for developers (formerly named Azure AD v2.0)